Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Application

 We proceed to fine-tune the pre-trained LF model into the MF model by using 180 HF data pairs, with the remaining 20 HF data pairs are used for testing. \Cref{fig:case2_MF_test1,fig:case2_MF_test2} illustrate the MF prediction results for two test data pairs.
 In both figures, panel~(a) compares the simulated HF and LF responses for the corresponding inputs.
 It can be seen that the LF responses deviate substantially from the HF responses, particularly in amplitude and phase during high-energy segments.
 This large discrepancy highlights the weak correlation between LF and HF in Case 2 and underscores the challenge of reducing such differences through MF learning.
 Panels~(b) in \Cref{fig:case2_MF_test1,fig:case2_MF_test2} present the MF mean predictions and 95\% CIs against the simulated HF responses.
 Despite the weak LF--HF correlation, the MF predictions align closely with the HF data across the entire time window, with $R^{2}$ values exceeding 0.99 in both cases.
-The 95\% credibility bands remain generally narrow, indicating a good prediction reliability.
-Importantly, the uncertainty widens in the final two seconds of the signal, where the HF responses exhibit stronger fluctuations.
-This behavior indicates that the predictive uncertainty increases in regions where the HF dynamics become more oscillatory and complex.
-The widening credibility bands capture this variability, ensuring that the MF model does not become overconfident in highly dynamic segments.
+The 95\% CIs remain generally narrow, indicating a good prediction reliability.
+Importantly, the uncertainty widens in the final two seconds of the signal, where the HF responses exhibit stronger fluctuations, indicating that the predictive uncertainty increases in regions where the HF dynamics become more oscillatory and complex.
 Overall, these results confirm that the MF surjective NF model can successfully overcome weak LF--HF correlations, accurately recovering the HF dynamics while providing uncertainty estimates that adapt to the underlying structural response complexity.

-\subsection{Effect of the amount of HF data}
+\subsubsection{Effect of the amount of HF data}

 To further evaluate the robustness of the proposed approach, we investigate the effect of the number of HF data pairs used for fine-tuning on the performance of the MF model.
 Two additional scenarios are considered: (i) training a single NF model using only 180 HF data pairs without LF pre-training, and (ii) training a MF model using only 100 HF data pairs with LF pre-training as discussed in \cref{sec:case1,sec:case2}.
-Performance is quantified by the relative $\ell_{2}$ error, defined as